yuriy-tolstoguzov/Test-Vectors-Compression-Analysis/README.md

 **The application features:**
-- Generation of test vectors with normally distributed random bits;
+- Generation of test vectors with uniformly distributed random bits;
 - Exhaustive search for finding the most compressed possible input;
 - Repeates generation/compression of test vectors specified number of times to get statistically relevant results;
 - Intensive computation runs in background with displaying progress.